-As part of our ongoing commitment to widening participation at the University of Kent, we will be formalising the use of contextual data in our admissions process for the 2021-22 cycle.
+As part of our ongoing commitment to widening participation at the University of Kent, we have a contextual admissions policy.
 The use of this data will help us to build a more rounded view of an applicant’s achievement and potential, we are keen to ensure that we are able to identify talent using a range of applicant information in addition to prior attainment.
 We are also committed to ensuring that every application is judged fairly on its merits.

-For this cycle England domiciled A level only applicants for 2021-22 entry through the main UCAS cycle who meet the specified criteria will be eligible for contextual admissions.
-This will mean that eligible applicants will receive an adjusted offer, two grades below the published typical offer level for the course(s) applied for.
+England domiciled applicants through the main UCAS cycle who meet the specified criteria will be eligible for contextual admissions offers.
+This will mean that eligible applicants will receive an adjusted conditional offer, (two grades below the published typical offer for A Level applicants and a lower offer for BTEC, International Baccalaureate, Access Courses and equivalents) for the course(s) applied for.
 Course specific conditions will still apply, for example if the course requires you to have a minimum grade in a related subject, this subject grade will not be adjusted.

 - Verifiable participation in selected outreach programmes run by the University of Kent.